17-19 October 2018

 Vrije Universiteit Amsterdam (O|2 Lab Building, Gustav Mahlerlaan 665, 1082 MK, 1082 MK Amsterdam

-This course is an ELIXIR-EXCELERATE course and is organised by ELIXIR-NL by Chao Zhang (VU), Sanne Abeln (VU), Anton Feenstra (VU), Saskia Hiltemann (ErasmusMC), Mateusz Kuzak (DTL) and Celia van Gelder (DTL)
+This course is an ELIXIR-EXCELERATE course and is organised by ELIXIR-NL by Chao (Cico) Zhang (VU), Sanne Abeln (VU), Anton Feenstra (VU), Saskia Hiltemann (ErasmusMC), Mateusz Kuzak (DTL) and Celia van Gelder (DTL).

 Analysing molecular data in translational medicine involves a multitude of computational steps.
 Here, we introduce the basics of how to design and run these steps within Galaxy, a free and easy-to-use web platform that enables users to connect bioinformatics tools into a workflow without any prior programming expertise.

-This course consists of two parts.
+This course consists of two parts, each of which you could register separately.
 Part 1 will let you get familiar with Galaxy; it will introduce some bioinformatics workflows used for RNAseq, variant detection and metagenomics; and how to easily connect different computational steps in Galaxy.
 Part 2 will focus on how to teach bioinformatics with Galaxy and to design bioinformatics courses using Galaxy.
 Participants can register for both parts separately.

-This course is also interspersed with a few keynotes, from recognised researchers in the fields of Biomedicine, Bioinformatics education and Galaxy workflows.
-The confirmed speakers include Jaap Heringa, who is the scientific director of the Netherlands Bioinformatics Centre; and Björn Grüning, who is the leader of Galaxy training network, also actively involved in Bioconda.
+This course is also interspersed with a few keynotes, from recognized researchers in the fields of biomedicine, bioinformatics education, and Galaxy workflows.
+The confirmed speakers include Remond Fijneman (Day 1), a researcher in oncology from NKI; Björn Grüning (Day 2), the leader of Galaxy training network, who is also actively involved in Bioconda, and Jaap Heringa (Day 3), the scientific director of the Netherlands Bioinformatics Centre.

-The attendees of Part I are assumed to have the basic knowledge of biomedicine (molecular biology and genomics) and be interested in analysing patient derived sequencing data.
-The attendees of Part II are assumed to have some teaching experience in the relevant field (e.g., bioinformatics, computational biology, systems biology, quantitative biology, etc.).
+The attendees of Part I are assumed to have the basic knowledge of biomedicine (molecular biology and genomics) and be interested in analyzing patient-derived sequencing data.
+The attendees of Part II are assumed to have some teaching experience in the relevant field (e.g., bioinformatics, computational biology, systems biology, quantitative biology, etc.)

 The course consists of six modules, as the table below shows, covering a list of topics as follows: